mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/gitmoji.md

 # gitmoji
-> An interactive command line tool for using emojis on commits.
+> An interactive command-line tool for using emojis on commits.
 > More information: <https://github.com/carloscuesta/gitmoji-cli>.

 - Start the commit wizard